andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ### 8. Conclusion: Screaming Architecture

-When *Uncle Bob* (Robert C. Martin) coined the term **"Screaming Architecture"**, he pointed out a major flaw in modern software development: when you look at a software system's codebase, the directory layout usually screams the framework choices (e.g., `controllers/`, `views/`, `models/`) rather than telling us what the application actually does.
+When *Uncle Bob* (Robert C. Martin) coined the term **"Screaming Architecture"**, he pointed out a major flaw in modern software development: when we look at a software system's codebase, the directory layout usually screams the framework choices (e.g., `controllers/`, `views/`, `models/`) rather than telling us what the application actually does.
 By anchoring our code organization directly to our Business Context Diagram, our structure stops screaming technical plumbing and starts screaming its actual business purpose.

 ```
 DOGMATIC STRUCTURE                    SCREAMING STRUCTURE